 2002: Madonna opens two outpatient clinics called TherapyPlus.
 Today, there are three Lincoln TherapyPlus clinics and one inside the Omaha Campus at convenient locations and hours for rehabilitation services.

 Jan.
 2006: Madonna opens ProActive, the state’s first medically based wellness facility.
 Madonna ProActive combines a state-of-the-art facility, along with expert staff and a holistic approach to wellness.

 Dec.
 2006: Madonna adds Soteria, a holistic healing spa, located at ProActive.
 Soteria features a wide variety of therapeutic body treatments.

-2010: The research taking place by Madonna’s Research Institute results in ICARE.
-The patented technology is being used around the world to improve walking and fitness of individuals with physical disabilities and chronic conditions.
+2010: The research conducted in Madonna’s Research Institute results in ICARE.
+The patented technology is used around the world to improve walking and fitness of individuals with physical disabilities and chronic conditions.

 2014: Madonna expands to Omaha and establishes Madonna Rehabilitation Specialty Hospital at Bellevue Medical Center to address the demand for inpatient rehabilitation services.

 2014: Madonna and the University of Nebraska Medical Center (UNMC) establish an academic affiliation resulting in a Physical Medicine and Rehabilitation (PM&R) residency program.

 Sept.
 4, 2014: Madonna hospital leadership join city and state leaders for the Omaha campus groundbreaking.
 The hospital is located on a 20.6-acre site west of the Village Pointe shopping center at 175th and Burke Street.